microsoft/aici/README.md

 to PyCtrl, but the glueing is done via a JSON AST (Abstract Syntax Tree) and thus is more restrictive.

-There is no reason to use it as is, but it can be used as a base for other VMs.
+There is no reason to use it as is, but it can be used as a base for other controller.

 ## Security